At Your Service

 SLS is a powder based system, where a laser fuses the powder within the powder bed, dictated by your CAD design.
 SLS creates light, durable nylon-based parts utilized for both prototyping and production.
 High heat deflection, durability, strength, and ability to incorporate living hinges make this a very popular technology.

 SLA begins with a liquid photopolymer in a vat that is cured by light activated polymerization in the geometry dictated by your CAD.
 SLA offers good fit / form / function models.
 Smooth surface finish makes SLA a great candidate for painting and metalizing for show pieces.
 Ability to offer clear, polished parts, or opaque materials.

 High accuracy, simulated production parts.
 Urethanes can simulate virtually any production material from Low-density foam and rubber, to injection molded polymers and elastomers.
 Equipment: MCP Vacuum Casting Equipment.
 MCP-001 and MCP-004, with custom extension chamber to produce parts up to 6 feet long.
 Custom Vacuum/Pressure casting chambers.
 2 – AST RIM Pressure Casting dispensers.

-CLIP is a photochemical process that carefully balances light and oxygen to rapidly produce parts.
+DLS is a photochemical process that carefully balances light and oxygen to rapidly produce parts.
 Light is projected through an oxygen-permeable window into a reservoir of UV-curable resin.
 As UV images are projects, the part solidifies and the build platform rises.
-The CLIP process involves a secondary curing stage embedding a second heat-activated reactive chemistry in the materials.
-CLIP parts maintain strength and mechanical properties in all directions.
+The DLS process involves a secondary curing stage embedding a second heat-activated reactive chemistry in the materials.
+DLS parts maintain strength and mechanical properties in all directions.
 Material options include rigid, flexible, elastomeric and high temp options.